thoughtspot/workflows/scripts/README.md

    - Check that the key file has appropriate permissions (typically 600)
    - Verify the key is in the correct format

+4. **Commit Signing Issues**:
+   - Ensure your signing key is correctly added to GitHub with the "Signing Key" checkbox checked
+   - Verify that your signing key is correctly configured in Git
+   - Check that the public key is being used for signing in your Git config

 ### Logs

 The script provides colored log output to help identify information, warnings, and errors: